bobbykjack/gamedev-exodus/README.tpl.md

 ## About

-This is a list of accounts related to video gaming in some way: developers, artists, streamers, journalists, etc. Most are people I’ve followed on Twitter, and all have a Mastodon account.
+This is a list of **{NUM_ACCOUNTS}** accounts related to video gaming in some way: developers, artists, streamers, journalists, etc. Most are people I’ve followed on Twitter, and all have a Mastodon account.

 You may find this useful when setting up your own Mastodon account and looking for people to follow.